apache/spark/docs/programming-guide.md

 counts = pairs.reduceByKey(lambda a, b: a + b)
 {% endhighlight %}

-We could also use `counts.sortByKey()`, for example, to sort the pairs by word, and finally `counts.collect()` to bring them back to the driver program as an array of objects.
+We could also use `counts.sortByKey()`, for example, to sort the pairs alphabetically, and finally `counts.collect()` to bring them back to the driver program as a list of objects.

 </div>